Anđeo Kraljević: Herzegovina uprising

-In April 1875, Austrian-Hungarian Emperor Franz Joseph visited Dalmatia, where he received two Franciscan delegations in Imotski on 24 April and in Vrgorac the next day.
-The Franciscans emphasised that Bosnia and Herzegovina belongs to Austria-Hungary.
-Kraljević was opposed to these meetings, and he himself refused to meet the Emperor.
+In April 1875, Austrian-Hungarian Emperor Franz Joseph visited Dalmatia, where he received two Franciscan delegations in Imotski on 24 April and in Vrgorac the next day, the Franciscans emphasised that Bosnia and Herzegovina belongs to Austria-Hungary.
+Kraljević opposed these meetings and refused to meet the Emperor.
 Being loyal to the sultan, Kraljević informed the Porte and the Propaganda that the "Catholics in his Apostolic Vicariate will not stand up in rebellion against the Sultan".

-In 1875, the Christians of Herzegovina, of whom majority Eastern Orthodox, started an uprising against the Ottoman authorities.
+In 1875, the Christians of Herzegovina, of whom the majority were Eastern Orthodox, started an uprising against the Ottoman authorities.
 One of the leaders of the uprising was a Catholic priest Ivan Musić, who led the Catholics in Gabela, who was also Kraljević's nephew.
 He met with the rebelled Catholics in Gabela together with Muslim dignitaries Mehmed Kapetanović of Ljubuški and Hamza Bey of Stolac.
 In the end, he managed to pacify them.

-On 19 February 1876, Kraljević guaranteed to the Ottoman sultan, the European public, and the Holy See, that the Catholics hadn't taken part in the uprising.
-For this, he was decorated by the sultan.
+On 19 February 1876, Kraljević guaranteed the Ottoman sultan, the European public, and the Holy See that the Catholics hadn't taken part in the uprising.
+For this, he was decorated by the Sultan.
 Kraljević went to Catholic villages, dissuading Catholics from participating in the uprising.
-Bishop Ivan Zaffron of Dubrovnik even anathematised the Catholics who joined the uprising.
+Bishop Ivan Zaffron of Dubrovnik even anathematised the Catholics who joined the rebellion.
 Thanks to the efforts of Kraljević, there was no uprising on the territory of the Herzegovinian Vicariate.

-After finding that Serbia requested the annexation of Bosnia and Herzegovina from the Ottoman Empire, Kraljević wrote to the Austrian-Hungarian authorities in Sommer of 1876, not to allow this, stating that if the Ottoman authorities must leave, then Bosnia and Herzegovina should be annexed by Austria-Hungary, to whom the Catholics are connected by their "historical past, and many other moral and material interests".
+After finding that Serbia requested the annexation of Bosnia and Herzegovina from the Ottoman Empire, Kraljević wrote to the Austrian-Hungarian authorities in summer of 1876, not to allow this, stating that if the Ottoman authorities must leave, then Bosnia and Herzegovina should be annexed by Austria-Hungary, to whom the Catholics are connected by their "historical past, and many other moral and material interests".